chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [ ] feat: Introduce custom type from str should add declaration annotataion
+- [ ] fix: Wrap with __add__ should not be available

 ## Completed Tasks (newest first)

+- [x] fix: Introduce parameter object should create valid class identifiers
 - [x] fix: Introduce parameter object should not be available for test methods and pytest fixtures ( spec/parameter-object/blocklist.md)
 - [x] fix: Only offer actual outcome if diff exists, not for all failures